-- 1. Moxa V3200 Series computer MUST be used to ensure safe use. - Moxa V3200 Series computer MUST be protected by physical security that can include CCTV surveillance, security guards, protective barriers, locks, access control, perimeter intrusion detection, etc. The proper form of physical security should apply depending on the environment and the physical attack risk level. - 3.
-Moxa V3200 Series computer has anti-tamper labels on the enclosures.
+- Secure model of Moxa Arm-based computer MUST be used to ensure safe use.
+Refer to Secure and Standard Model for details of model difference. - 2.
+The secure model of Moxa Arm-based computer MUST be protected by physical security that can include CCTV surveillance, security guards, protective barriers, locks, access control, perimeter intrusion detection, etc. The proper form of physical security should apply depending on the environment and the physical attack risk level. - 3.
+Moxa Arm-based computer has anti-tamper labels on the enclosures.
 This allows the administrator to tell whether the device has been tampered with. - 4.
-Moxa V3200 Series computer uses security screw on the enclosures as physical tamper resistance measure to increase the difficulty of probing the product internals in case of physical security breach. - Moxa V3200 Series computer MUST not be used to control the operation of mission-critical IACS component which failure to maintain control of such device could result in threat to human, safety, environment or massive financial lost.
+Moxa Arm-based computer uses security screw on the enclosures as physical tamper resistance measure to increase the difficulty of probing the product internals in case of physical security breach. - Moxa Arm-based computer MUST not be used to control the operation of mission-critical IACS component, where failure to maintain control of such device could result in threat to human, safety, environment or massive financial lost.